-Focus gives me the power to shush the songs playing in my head, and resist the urge to do seemingly important yet totally unnecessary tasks in the middle of writing.
+Focus gives me the power to shush the songs playing in my head and resist the urge to do seemingly important yet unnecessary tasks in the middle of writing.
 It helps to quieten my mind and gives me control over my wandering thoughts so I can pour all my energies into writing my next best piece.

-Goes without saying – focus is AWESOME!
+Goes without saying – having the ability to focus is AWESOME!

-So What Makes Writing Focus Difficult to Achieve?
+So, What Makes Writing Focus Difficult to Achieve?

 Whether or not you’re focussed while writing depends on how well you’re able to work around numerous distractions that work overtime to interfere with your ability to concentrate.

 According to the Oxford Dictionary, a distraction is ‘a thing that prevents someone from concentrating on something else.

 - What stops you from meeting writing deadlines?